badmotor/badmotor.github.io/projects.md

 	Details about sidebar info is provided inside _data/navigation.yml file -->

-Here is a list of some of the main research projects I was involved in the last few years.
+Here is a list of some of the main research projects I was involved in over the last few years.
 Most of the projects have received funding either from the EU or from industry.

 ## [<u>“DynamoKG” Exploring dynamic and uncertain facts in knowledge graphs</u>](https://edge-research.eu/fellows/fabrizio-orlandi/)
 #### Marie Skłodowska-Curie personal research fellowship (Sep 2019 - present)